AChiabodo/AMLNotes/Questions.md

       - **Leaky ReLU** is a variation of the ReLU activation function that allows a small gradient when the input is negative, which can help to prevent the "dying ReLU" problem.
       - **ELU** (Exponential Linear Unit) is a non-linear activation function that returns the input if it is positive, and an exponential function of the input otherwise.
 It is similar to the ReLU function, has an output closer to zero-mean but is computationally expensive.

-The best choice of activation function remains the ReLU function, using a Leaky ReLU or ELU function can improve just a little bit the performance of the network.
+The best choice of activation function remains the **ReLU** function, using a Leaky ReLU or ELU function can improve just a little bit the performance of the network.

+3. **Data Preprocessing** is a technique used to prepare the input data for training a neural network.
+This can help to improve the performance of the network and reduce the risk of overfitting.
+Note that for images we wanto to avoid too complex preprocessing (PCA etc), here are three common techniques:
+      - Subtract the mean image
+      - Subtract per-channel mean (3 numbers)
+      - Subtract per-channel mean and Divide per-channel std (3 numbers)

 3. **Weights Initialization** is an important aspect of training neural networks.
 The initial values of the weights can have a significant impact on the performance of the network.
       - **Zero Initialization** is a method for initializing the weights of a neural network that sets all the weights to zero.
 Not recommended because it can lead all the layers to evolve in the same way loosing the specialization.
       - **Random Initialization** sets all weights to random values.
 This can help to break the symmetry of the network but works only on small networks, on deeper networks can couse problems with the gradient.
       - **Xavier Initialization** is a weights initialization method for a neural network that is designed to keep the **variance** of the activations constant across layers.
 It is based on the assumption that the input and output of each layer are normally distributed.
 The Xavier initialization method scales the weights by a factor of $\sqrt{\frac{1}{n_{in}}}$ where $n_{in}$ is the number of input units to the layer.
 It works only with the tanh activation functions.
       - **MSRA Initialization** is a variation of Xavier initialization that is designed to work better with the ReLU activation function.
 It scales the weights by a factor of $\sqrt{\frac{2}{n_{in}}}$ where $n_{in}$ is the number of input units to the layer.
+      - **ResNets Initialization** is similiar to MSRA but, for each residual block, the first is initialized with MSRA and the second with 0s.

 1. **Dropout** is a regularisation technique used in neural networks to prevent overfitting.
 It works by dropping a random fraction of the nodes at each update during training.
 The probability of dropping a unit is an adjustable hyperparameter (usually 0.5).
 It forces the network to have a redundant representation and thus better generalisation.
 It can also be seen as training an ensemble of networks.
 Usually done in fully connected layers to reduce complexity.
 At test time, all neurons are active, but their output is scaled by the dropout probability (or divided at test time).